Probate Q&A Series

 1. Filing Your Probate Petition

-Begin by filing the petition for probate or letters of administration with the clerk of superior court in the county where the decedent lived.
+Begin by filing the application or petition for probate or letters testamentary or letters of administration with the clerk of superior court in the county where the decedent was domiciled.
 Include the decedent’s will (if any), death certificate, and any required fee.
-The clerk issues a citation and prepares notices for all known heirs and devisees.
+The clerk may issue notices to interested persons as required by law.

 2. Service on Heirs and Devisees

-• Service by mail: Use certified mail, return receipt requested.
+• Service by mail: Use a method authorized by Rule 4, which may include registered or certified mail, return receipt requested.

 3. Serving a Detained Executor or Heir